×

 POTS lines are about as straightforward as it gets.
 To make a call, you simply pick up the handset and dial the number.
 There’s no need for complex setup or tech know-how.
 This simplicity makes POTS lines user-friendly for everyone, from tech novices to seasoned professionals, and is particularly valuable in business environments where ease of use is critical.

-Limited features
+Limited capabilities

-Maintenance and costs
+High maintenance and expansion costs

-Lower call quality
+Subpar call quality

 How long does the POTS integration process take?